-Your Tour Guide and founder of Old Port Historic Tours, Leigh Rush Olson, has a BA in History from CUNY Brooklyn College, is a Daughter of the American Revolution serving 2 terms as Maine State American History Chairwoman, and is a certified Portland History Docent with the Maine Historical Society in collaboration with Portland Landmarks.
-You're in good hands!
+Your Tour Guide and founder of Old Port Historic Tours, Leigh Rush Olson, has a BA in History from CUNY Brooklyn College, is a Daughter of the American Revolution where she served two appointed terms as Maine State American History Chairwoman, and is a certified Portland History Docent with the Maine Historical Society in collaboration with Portland Landmarks.

-Here are just some of the topics you will hear about and places you will visit outside on this tour with Leigh...
+Here are just some of the topics you will hear about and places you will visit outside on an Old Port Historic Walking Tour with Leigh...

 *Portland City Hall

 *Numerous landmarks, monuments, and architecture on the National Registry of Historic Places